-Development is generally good but gentrification can still cause some problems therefor cities must plan accordingly for any consequences and ripple effects.
+Development is good but gentrification can still cause some problems therefor cities must plan accordingly for any consequences and ripple effects.
 At UC Berkeley researchers found that the right policy, planning, and organization can have significant effects in stabilizing the consequences of change.
 They found that “Many of the cases have shown remarkable stability, largely due to strengths of local housing policy, community organizing, tenant protections and planning techniques.”(5)

 One key factor that helped was access to income-restricted and/or low-income housing.
 If a city is aware that gentrification is happening, especially if it is happening quickly, it is important to have housing opportunities available for the most financially vulnerable residents.
 Another important factor is zoning.
 Building height or business restrictions in certain areas can reduce the amount of low level residences that are demolished for larger structures.
 (6) The important variable here is planning.
 Cities need to be aware of changes and organize accordingly.
 The poor must be factored into the policy making for any areas experiencing gentrification.
 When cities plan ahead the consequences are greatly reduced.

 The anarchists aren’t helping.

-I drove down Locke Street on Sunday night and saw windows boarded up and some debris still scattered.
+I drove down Locke Street on Sunday night; I saw windows boarded up and some debris still scattered.
 The anarchists were right to notice that gentrification is happening in Hamilton.
 Their solution was to destroy vehicles, attack small businesses, and vandalize public property.
-One of them appears to have posted anonymously online explaining why they did it.
+One of them appears to have posted anonymously online.
 They wrote, “Locke St was downtown’s first gentrified street, its “success story” as Mayor Fred might say, the surrounding neighbourhoods the first to see the rent hikes that have since come to dominate so many of our lives.
 Turning the tables and finally counterattacking Saturday night helped me to shake off some of the fear and frustration that build up when you’re trapped in a hopeless situation.
 May the rich remember that they are still within the reach of all the people they fuck over.”(7)